The Community response to COVID-19

 Summary of our COVID-19 Policy

-Our new residents were welcomed into the Community House in September 2020.
+Our current residents were welcomed into the Community House in September 2020.
 Here is a summary of the measures we put in place to safeguard our household during the pandemic.

 - The Community, being a single household, follows all government official guidance.